25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 How do you become a hospital registration person?

 To become a hospital registration person in Nepal, you typically need to work within the Ministry of Health and Population or a related health regulatory body.
-Requirements may include a background in healthcare management, public health, or administrative experience.
-Specific training and certification may also be required to handle hospital registration procedures effectively.

 What are the requirements for a 25-bedded hospital in Nepal?